 The Federal Fair Housing Act does not specifically protect those with criminal records from discrimination in housing-related activities.
 Rather, HUD’s Office of General Counsel has issued guidelines regarding how landlords and others should approach those with criminal records to minimize the chances of being accused of discriminatory practices.

-HUD believes that a landlord policy that restricts tenants based on criminal history would disproportionately affect minority groups.
+HUD believes a landlord policy that restricts tenants based on criminal history would disproportionately affect minority groups.
 Therefore, such a policy is considered a discriminatory practice.

-HUD uses a three-step process to determine if a landlord’s criminal history policy is discriminatory and violates the Fair Housing Act.
+HUD uses a three-step process to determine if a landlord’s criminal history policy is discriminatory and violates the Federal Fair Housing Act.

-2. Is the Policy Necessary to Achieve a Legitimate Nondiscriminatory Interest?
-It is now up to the landlord to provide evidence to prove their policies is not a form of discrimination but, rather, a necessary policy for another legitimate reason.
-Many landlords claim that the reason for the policy is to protect the safety of other tenants at their property.
+- Is the policy necessary to achieve a legitimate nondiscriminatory interest?
+Landlords must provide evidence to prove their policies is not a form of discrimination and necessary for another legitimate reason.
+Many landlords claim the reason for a policy is to protect the safety of other tenants at their property.
 This is generally considered a legitimate reason to refuse to rent to a tenant with a criminal history.
 However, the landlord must provide a specific reason as to why the tenant’s specific criminal history threatens the safety of the property and tenants.
 A general claim that anyone with a criminal history is more dangerous than anyone without a criminal history is not acceptable.
 Policies must be specific in stating that a landlord will not rent to those with criminal convictions that could endanger the safety of the tenants or property.
 In addition, landlords cannot refuse to rent to prospective tenants who have been arrested but not convicted.
 Finally, landlords must take into account how recently a crime occurred.
 It will be harder to justify refusing to rent to a prospective tenant if the crime occurred 20 years ago.

-A landlord cannot be convicted of unintentional discrimination for refusing to rent to a tenant who has been convicted of the illegal manufacture or distribution of a controlled substance.
-This does not include tenants who have been arrested but not convicted of such offenses or tenants who have been convicted or arrested for drug possession.
+Landlords cannot be convicted of unintentional discrimination for refusing to rent to a tenant who has been convicted of the illegal manufacture or distribution of a controlled substance.
+However, denying housing only to members of a certain race, national origin, or other group based on this standard could be considered intentional discrimination.